 We can turn to the Food Data Central for the small print, as the nutritional content of watermelon is well-established.
 If a first-class recommendation is better, the University of California, Davis, School of Veterinary Medicine Vet School includes it in their Treats Guidelines for dogs, informing us that half a cup of diced watermelon contains just 23 calories (kcal).

 Watermelon is rich in vitamins, containing Vitamin C, Vitamin A, and Vitamin B6.
-Vitamin A is needed for healthy skin, for coat, for muscles, and sight, night vision in particular.
+Vitamin A is needed for healthy skin, coat, muscles, and sight, night vision in particular.
 Remember being told to eat your carrots so you can see in the dark?

 Vitamin B6 is a vital contributor to many body functions, to red blood cells and the nervous and immune systems.
 Vitamin C is an antioxidant that aids healing, reduces inflammation, and wards off aging changes.